 Sprint’s postpaid phone churn in fiscal 3Q16

-Remember, any increase in churn rate is negative for a telecom company because it has to deal with additional acquisition costs associated with customers, which have further negative impacts on companies’ operating margins.
-For this reason, Sprint’s rise in churn rate could be a cause of concern for investors.
+An increase in churn rate is negative for telecom companies because they have to deal with additional acquisition costs associated with customers.
+That has a further negative impact on companies’ operating margins.
+As a result, an increase in churn rate could be a cause of concern for investors.

 Peer comparison of postpaid phone churn in 4Q16

 Among the top four largest US mobile players, Verizon continued to have the best postpaid phone customer retention in 4Q16.
 That quarter, Verizon (VZ) and AT&T (T) had postpaid phone churn rates of 0.90% and 0.98%, respectively.
 T-Mobile (TMUS) reported a postpaid phone churn rate of 1.3% that same quarter.